rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 we allowed our Ph.D.-level staff to teach the occasional course.
 Then I learned that it's only in very specific situations.
 These are my attempts to think through the matter.
 [Or maybe they've fixed this.]

-1. JAVA.
-It's not an acronym.
-Why spell it in all caps?
-It makes me suspicious of people's competence.

 ### Added recently